Event sources and related topics

 InformerEventSource Multi-Cluster Support

-It is possible to handle resources for remote cluster with InformerEventSource
+It is possible to handle resources for remote cluster with InformerEventSource.
+To do so,

 simply set a client that connects to a remote cluster: